Gulab Jamun Recipe – Soft with Milk Powder

 gulab jamun recipe

-Well, I have posted several types of gulab jamun recipe, which includes, khoya, semolina, and even bread-based.
+Well, I have posted several types of gulab jamun recipes, including those made with khoya, semolina, and even bread-based ones.
 But nothing can replace traditional milk powder-based jamoons.
-The texture, color, and moistness you can get with milk powder are irreplaceable. basically, for a perfect and moist ball, there are 2 key things.
-The first one is the proportion of dry ingredients like milk powder, plain flour, and baking powder.
-The other one is the kneading which has to be smooth and crack-free.
-The latter can be easily controlled, but if the proportions are not correct, it may turn either hard or soft. hence if you follow this recipe post, I can assure you there is less chance of going wrong.
+The texture, colour, and moistness that milk powder provides are irreplaceable.
+Basically, for a perfect and moist ball, there are 2 key things.
+The first one is the proportion of dry ingredients, such as milk powder, plain flour, and baking powder.
+The other one is the kneading, which has to be smooth and crack-free.
+The latter can be easily controlled, but if the proportions are not correct, it may turn either hard or soft.
+By following this recipe post, you can minimise the risk of errors.
 I can easily claim it is fail-proof.

 how to make gulab jamun with milk powder

-Furthermore, I would like to add more tips, suggestions, and variations to Gulab jamoon recipe.
-Firstly, as I was explaining kneading plays a critical role in this recipe.
+Additionally, I would like to offer more tips, suggestions, and variations for the Gulab Jamun recipe.
+As I explained earlier, kneading plays a critical role in this recipe.
 The kneading has to be soft and crack-free.
-Also while shaping the balls ensure that the surface is crack-free and smooth for a smooth and glossy finish. secondly, the sugar has to be of a sticky consistency and do not attempt to have 1 string or 2 strings.
-It has to be watery and sticky so that fried balls can be easily absorbed.
-Lastly, you need to take extra care while deep frying these balls.
-It has to be on low-medium flame and the balls must be continuously rotated.
-It should not stick to the bottom so you need to rotate it with oil or ghee non-stop.
+Also, while shaping the balls, ensure that the surface is crack-free and smooth for a smooth and glossy finish.
+Secondly, the sugar must have a sticky consistency and should not attempt to form a single or double strand.
+It needs to be watery and sticky enough for the fried balls to be easily absorbed.
+Lastly, you need to take extra care while deep-frying these balls.
+It has to be on low-medium flame, and the balls must be continuously rotated.
+It should not stick to the bottom, so you need to rotate it with oil or ghee nonstop.

 Must Read: